joel-chu/jsonql-org/docs/README.md

 To better understand how all this put together, please clone this [demo repo](https://github.com/joel-chu/jsonql-demo) and play around with it.

-We also have a [step by step guide](/koa-quick-start) to show you how to setup jsonql with Koa from scratch.
+We also have a [step by step guide](/koa-quick-start) to show you how to setup jsonql with Koa from scratch (with the help from [server-io-core](https://npmjs.org/packages/server-io-core)).